biomchen/redistricting-sentiment/README.md

         self.swn_all_words = {}
         self.build_swn(base)
 ```
-In general, this class calculates the scores of the sentiments of sentences or paragraphs using either string or text file.
-The results will include mean score, percentage, and row scores of all scored words.
+In general, this class calculates the scores of the sentiments of words of a string or a text file.
+The results will include mean score, percentage, and raw scores of all scored words.
 The SentiWordNet 3.0 can be download at [here](https://github.com/aesuli/SentiWordNet).

 ```Python
     def weighting(self, method, score_list):
 ```
-It uses different weighting methods to calculate the mean of the sentiment scores.
+It uses different weighting methods to calculate the mean of the sentiment score.

 Parameter | Description
 ----|----
-`method` | arithmetic, geometric, and harmonic
+`method` | arithmetic, geometric, or harmonic method
 `score_list` | a list of the raw sentiment scores of the words

 ```Python
     def build_swn(self, base):
 ```
-This function builds a dictionary of the sentiment score of each word in the SentiWordNet 3.0.
+This function builds a dictionary of the sentiment scores of words based on SentiWordNet 3.0.
 The heading and descriptive details of SentiWordNet project has been removed prior to the input for building the dictionary.

 Parameter | Description
 ----|----